A refinement of Heath-Brown's theorem on quadratic forms: Introduction

 We denote $e_q(x) = e^{2\pi ix/q}$ and abbreviate $e_1(x)=:e(x)$.
 By $ \lceil \cdot \rceil$ we denote the ceiling function, $ \lceil x \rceil =\min_{n\in\Z}\{ n\ge x\}. $ By $\N$ we denote the set of positive integers.

 {\bf Acknowledgements.} The authors thank Professor Heath-Brown for advising them concerning the paper \cite{HB}.
 The work of AD was funded by a grant from the Russian Science Foundation (Project 20-41-09009) [Sections~1-7] and by the Grant of the President of the Russian Federation (Project MK-1999.2021.1.1) [Sections~A-C].
+Research of SK was equally supported by the Ministry of Science and Higher Education of the Russian Federation (megagrant No. 075-15-2022-1115) and by l'Agence Nationale de la Recherche (France), grant 17-CE40-0006.